 GETTING STARTED GETTING STARTED Now you've arrived in Germany, are enrolled on your degree course with us, and have sorted out all the formalities time to turn your attention to your studies.
 YOUR TIMETABLE AND PREPARATORY COURSES Shortly before the start of the new semester, your department will publish timetables and details of preparatory courses and induction and orientation events on their website.
 Make sure you check your HAW Hamburg email regularly, because you will receive important information this way.
 Please note for the Information Engineering degree course: A preparatory course in mathematics will be offered at the beginning of September.
 Make sure to sign up for it.
 OE WEEK Each department puts on its own induction events, called Orientierungseinheiten (OEs).
-First-semester students on Bachelor's degree courses have detailed OEs that last about a week (hence the name 'OE Week') and include information briefings, events to help you to get to know other students and staff, lectures and talks, faculty tours and leisure activities.
-INTERNATIONAL WELCOME WEEK The International Welcome Week takes place a week before the OE events.
+First-semester students on Bachelor's degree courses have detailed OEs that last about a week (hence the name 'OE Week') and include information briefings, events to help you to get to know other students and staff, lectures and talks, faculty tours and leisure activities INTERNATIONAL WELCOME WEEK The International Welcome Week takes place a week before the OE events.
 It gives you the chance to meet students from other faculties and home nations, explore Hamburg, and find out important information on issues relating to your degree course and your residence in Germany.
 OUR WEBUDDY SCHEME weBuddy is a scheme that matches international students just starting their courses at HAW Hamburg with a 'buddy' - a more advanced student from the same faculty.
 Your buddy can help you find your feet here, answer any questions you might have, and support you in building your social life.
-There are numerous events each semester for participants in the scheme, helping you get to know people and perhaps make new friends LANGUAGE COURSES HAW Hamburg students can take part in language courses - there's a wide range of languages and levels on offer.
+There are numerous events each semester for participants in the scheme, helping you get to know people and perhaps make new friends.
 SCHOLARSHIPS AND FUNDING If you do well in your course, get good grades and are involved in supporting intercultural life at HAW Hamburg in particular or in Hamburg in general, you are eligible to apply for an academic scholarship (Leistungsstipendium) or an 'Engagement-Stipendium' for international students committed to helping others.